tejiriaustin/lema/backend/README.md

 go test ./...
 ```

-I'm looking forward to discussing this project and how I can contribute to Numeris Book's mission.
+I'm looking forward to discussing this project and how I can contribute to LemAI's mission.
 Let me know if you need any additional information!